octopot/forma/README.md

   - Ready to apply on Cloud.
   - Move to [OctoLab](https://github.com/octolab/) organization and rename project to `forma`.

+## Motivation

+- We need better integration with static site generators like [Hugo](https://gohugo.io/).
+- We want cheaper products than [Formata](https://www.formata.io/) or [FormKeep](https://formkeep.com/).
+- We have to full control over our users' data and protect it from third parties.

 ## Quick start

 Requirements: